RReiso/sparkles/README.md

 ## Description

-A React jewelery shopping cart built using Context API.
+A React jewelry shopping cart built using Context API.
 This is the first front-end project that I have written tests for with React Testing Library.
 Writing tests has helped me write cleaner code, 'catch' some bugs and be more confident about refactoring my code.

 ## Key Features